 Upstate New York also includes the St. Lawrence Seaway, a system of locks, canals and channels that permit ocean-going vessels to travel from the Atlantic Ocean to the Great Lakes, as far inland as the western end of Lake Superior.
 In Central New York, the heart of the Empire State, enjoy museums, the National Baseball Hall of Fame, and countless outdoor activities and cultural events.
 In the Capital-Saratoga region, enjoy the State capital in Albany, numerous museums, and the history and splendor of Saratoga and surrounding communities.

 The region has many excellent restaurants, bookstores, cinemas and theaters.
 Upstate New York communities are also home to many public and private colleges including more than 25 State University of New York campuses.
 The State University of New York is the largest comprehensive university system in the United States.
 A plethora of cultural events and community activities year-round take advantage of the splendor of each of the four seasons.
 Learn more about the beauty of the four seasons and activities at www.iloveny.com.

 The Iroquois region includes 54 hospitals and health systems ranging in size and location.

 Upstate New York’s hospitals are private not-for-profit organizations with volunteer boards of directors.
 There are two medical centers, Albany Medical Center, and Upstate University Hospital (a State University of New York medical center), and two municipally owned hospitals (Massena Memorial Hospital and Lewis County General Hospital).
 Several hospitals have teaching programs.

-Please tour our website and review the opportunities listed.
+Please tour our website and review the Physicians Opportunities listed.